Jim Ross Lightfoot: U.S. House of Representatives

 He was elected to the U.S. House of Representatives in 1984, after five-term incumbent Tom Harkin gave up the seat to make a successful run for the United States Senate.
 Lightfoot served there for six terms, compiling a mostly conservative voting record.
 During his last term, he served as chairman of the subcommittee of the United States House Committee on Appropriations which funded the Treasury Department, Postal Service, White House and other federal agencies.
 Lightfoot also spent eight years on the United States House Transportation Subcommittee on Aviation dealing with transportation issues.
 He holds commercial pilot and flight instructor ratings, which have allowed him a wide perspective on the aviation industry.

 1996 U.S. Senate election

 In 1996, conforming to a promise to only serve twelve years in the House of Representatives, he left his seat to run for the Senate against Harkin.
 His entry into the race came in March.
-At a severe financial disadvantage, Lightfoot lost the race, after strong pre-election campaigning on Harkin's behalf by Bill Clinton, who carried Iowa by eight points in the presidential election.
+At a severe financial disadvantage, Lightfoot lost the race, after strong pre-election campaigning on Harkin's behalf by Bill Clinton, who carried Iowa by ten points in the presidential election.